Apfirebolt/next_code_editor/README.md

 ![Headless UI](https://img.shields.io/badge/Headless--UI-4B5563?style=for-the-badge&logo=headlessui&logoColor=white)
 ![Axios](https://img.shields.io/badge/Axios-5A29E4?style=for-the-badge&logo=axios&logoColor=white)

-# Next.js Database Application for Games
+# Next.js Code Editor

 ## Introduction

-This project is a simple Next.js application that serves as a database for games.
-It allows users to view game entries from the API https://softgenie.org/api/games.
-The application is built using Next.js for server-side rendering and optimized performance.
-It uses Material UI for beautiful styled components following Material design patterns.

-The project is deployed here https://next-games-database.vercel.app for the time being.
+This project is a code editor built with Next.js.
+It provides a robust and efficient environment for writing and editing code, leveraging the power of Next.js for server-side rendering and optimized performance.
+The editor supports syntax highlighting, auto-completion, and real-time collaboration features.
+It uses Tailwind CSS for styling, ensuring a responsive and visually appealing interface.
+The project is designed to enhance productivity and streamline the coding experience for developers.

 ## Features

-- View a list of games
+- Supports multiple languages like Java, Python, Javascript, PHP and more
-- Material UI is used for UI components
+- UI components from Tailwind css and headless UI
 - Responsive design for mobile and desktop

 ## Technologies Used